BenCtree/chuff/README.md

 # chuff

-Huffman encoding and decoding in c
+Give chuff a text file and it will perform Huffman encoding and decoding, printing the mapping from ascii characters to bytestrings, the encoded text, and the decoded text.